NethServer/docs/administrator-manual/en/accounts.rst

 ----------------------------------------

-Some additional applications, like *Nextcloud*, *WebTop*, *Roundcube*, *Ejabberd*, require read-only access to LDAP services.
-To be fully operational they require a dedicated user account to perform simple LDAP binds.
+Some additional applications, like *Nextcloud*, *WebTop*, *Roundcube*, *Ejabberd*, require a read-only and dedicated user account to perform simple LDAP binds.

 For this purpose, the builtin ``ldapservice`` account is automatically created in local account providers with limited privileges.
 Its :guilabel:`Bind password` and full :guilabel:`Bind DN` are shown under :guilabel:`Users & Groups > Account provider > [Details]`.
 It is recommended to use those credentials to connect external systems to the account provider.

-On the other hand, if |product| is bound to a remote accounts provider follow these steps:
+On the other hand, if |product| is bound to a remote account provider follow these steps:

 1. Create a dedicated user account in the remote AD or LDAP provider, then set a complex and *non-expiring* password for it.
 As said above, if the remote provider